alecthibodeau/radtabs-client/README.md

 ## Background

-Artists, musicians and other individuals making their own work are usually focused on the results.
-They have an idea of a drawing or a song, and they achieve their goals with a mixture of planning and experimentation.

-But once the final work appears, the specific steps taken in the frenzy of creation may be lost to time.
-Years later an artist may want to know how many hours the work took to complete… or what materials went into it… or who was an influence at the time.

-My project is a tracking program for the development of loosely-structured work.
+This project is a tracking program for the development of loosely-structured work.
 It allows a user to record the details of self-directed tasks.
-As an artist myself I've used such techniques before: usually scribbles on paper to jot down time spent on a drawing or to mention which artists were inspiring me at the time.
-There are gaps though.
-Sometimes I wish I had noted, for example, which type of pen I'd used for a certain drawing, or what library book contained a particular reference image I liked.
+As an artist myself I've used such techniques before: usually scribbles on paper to jot down time spent on a drawing, which particular artists were inspiring me at the time, what library book I had referenced for research or the pen I was using.

-With the RadTabs website I can quickly and easily track my work.
-I call the data entries "tabs" – as in "keeping tabs" on my work.
-And this project isn't limited to me, or even artists in particular.
-Anyone completing self-directed work can use it to keep tabs on what they do: woodworkers, plumbers, knitters, etc. Then the stored data can be referenced later and used as the basis for calculations.
+With the RadTabs website I can easily track the progress of my projects.
+I call the data entries "tabs" — as in keeping tabs on my work.
+Anyone completing self-directed work can use RadTabs to keep tabs on what they do: woodworkers, plumbers, knitters, etc. The stored data can be referenced later anytime.

 ## Features